 A small investment in an external webcam and microphone can pay big dividends.

 Regardless of the price of your computer, you can’t expect the camera built into a desktop or laptop to give you the same quality as an external webcam.
 There are several good ones out there, but I use a Logitech Webcam HD Pro C920.
 I bought it last year and there’s likely an updated model for you to consider, but it works well for me.

 If you can only afford either an external webcam or a microphone, I would go for the microphone because I’ve learned a decent mic will make your overall video product better than an external webcam.
 I use the Blue Microphones Yeti – Platinum Edition.
 I’m happy with it, although I find it to be a little heavy and bulky.
 One thing I’ve learned about shooting video is, far too many people don’t give enough thought to what the audio sounds like because they’re focused on the video.
 Bad audio can’t really drag your video down.

 The other purchase to think about is a decent lighting kit.
 They’ve really come down in price.
 If you do a number of video interviews you should give some lighting a try, especially if the room you’re in doesn’t have a lot of daylight streaming in.
-A simple light ring like this could work wonders.

 More than anything else, get online early and check your system thoroughly before the interview is supposed to begin.
 A few extra minutes of time and effort before the interview starts can make a big difference when it does.